timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-12-30:
+# Objectives for Today 2020-12-31:

+- Using some web technologies to draw a graph chart thingy.
+- Connecting C++ to web chart using web-sockets and json.
-- Playing with the iRacing SDK and hoping to see some data come in from the Sim.
+- Playing with the iRacing SDK to collect some informative telemetry data.

 **Purpose**